/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 8,000 km

-Ideal for lovers of the cool north: you’ll pedal along the entire Baltic Sea coast from Poland and Germany on the beautiful, eponymous Baltic Sea Bike Path.
-Between Sweden and Finland you will pedal the perimeter of the Gulf of Bothnia, in winter almost completely frozen due to its icy microclimate.
-You’ll pass through very different cultures: northern Germany with its small 19th-century-style seaside resorts, the Russia of St. Petersburg, and then Estonia, Latvia, and Lithuania, which look to northern Europe with one foot still in the East.
+This route is ideal for lovers of the cool north.
+You will cycle along the entire Baltic Sea coast from Poland and Germany on the beautiful Baltic Sea Bike Path.
+Between Sweden and Finland, you will cycle around the Gulf of Bothnia, which is almost completely frozen in winter due to its icy microclimate.
+You will pass through a variety of cultures, from the small 19th-century-style seaside resorts of northern Germany to the Russia of St. Petersburg, and then on to Estonia, Latvia and Lithuania, which look to northern Europe while still retaining an Eastern identity.

 Eurovelo 11 The Cycle Route of the East